Diabetes Foot Care: How to Check Your Feet

-The Podiatry Department at Singapore General Hospital (SGH) shares what to look out for when checking your feet.
+The Podiatry Department at Singapore General Hospital (SGH) shares what people with diabetes should look out for when checking their feet.

 It is important for a person with diabetes to check his or her feet daily.
 Diabetes can damage the nerves in the leg and lead to a loss of sensation in the feet.
 As a result, you may not be able to feel pain even when there is something wrong with your feet.